rasingh-AI/pythonmaster/README.md

 # pythonmaster
-this  is my first git repository
+This  is my first Git Repository
+Author -- Rahul Singh